Cervical Spine

 In all patients with cervical myelopathy, surgery is required to prevent progression to total quadraplegia.

-surgery used in the cervical spine.
+There are many different types of surgery used in the cervical spine.
 The type of surgery used in each case depends on the extent of injury seen on the MRI, the posture of the cervical spine, the patient’s age, and the surgeon’s experience/preference.
 The operations are generally divided into 2 groups, (i) anterior (from the front), and (ii) posterior (from the back).

 Some surgeons have tried using a different spacer, called a disc arthroplasty or disc replacement.
 Careful analysis of disc arthroplasty has not demonstrated any benefit compared with ACDF with a cage.